uqlibrary/technology-training/OSM/OpenStreetMap.md

 To finish with a cleaner look, we can **merge** the two layers (now that they are both the same kind of geometry), and **dissolve** the buffers into a single multipolygon:

-1. Go to Vector > Geoprocessing Tools > Merge Vector Layers...
+1. Go to Vector > Data Management Tools > Merge Vector Layers...
 1. In Input layers, click the three dot and select the two buffered layers
 1. Click "Run"
 1. Go to Vector > Geoprocessing Tools > Dissolve...